Helena Skłodowska-Szalay: Life

 Helena was born 20 April 1866 in Warsaw to Władysław Skłodowski and Bronisława Skłodowska, both of whom were teachers.
 She had three sisters — Zofia, Bronisława, and Marie, and a brother, Józef.
 Her parents were Polish nationalists, impoverished by their investments towards independence from Russia, especially the January Uprising of 1863-65, and the family lived in straitened circumstances.
 After her father was dismissed by the Russian authorities for his nationalist sentiment, the Skłodowskis had to take in boarders to supplement their income.
 After Marie was born in 1867, their mother retired from running a girls' boarding school in Warsaw.
 In 1875, her oldest sister Zofia died of typhus contracted from a lodger, and their mother succumbed to tuberculosis in 1878.

 Helena attended Jadwiga Sikorska's school in Warsaw, and obtained a governess diploma.
 She taught mathematics at the Hoffmanowa high school.
 She was socially active, and in her youth, she belonged to the underground organization Kolo Kobiet Korony i Litwy, whose goal was to educate young workers and raise funds for political support.
 Through her contacts in the wealthy community whose children she minded, she was also involved in amateur drama, and even considered becoming a professional actor herself.

-As tertiary education became restricted under Russian rule, especially for women, Helena and her sisters had to attend the Flying University, a clandestine organisation for higher studies, in Warsaw.
+As tertiary education became restricted under Russian rule, especially for women, Helena and her sisters had to attend the Flying University in Warsaw, a clandestine organisation for higher studies, founded by Jadwiga Szczawińska-Dawidowa.

 In 1891, Bronisława got married in Paris.
 Among the attendees at the civil ceremony was Stanislas Szalay, a chemist, who would later become Helena's husband.
 By 1894, Marie had graduated from the Sorbonne and was considering a return to Poland; she was interested in joining the Jagiellonian University in Kraków.
 Anticipating this, Helena, who was a private tutor for the Bujwid family, who moved to Kraków in 1893, wrote to the Faculty of Philosophy at the Jagiellonian University, asking if she could attend lectures in anorganic chemistry and experimental physics.
 The request was denied in 1894.